2011 Christchurch earthquake: Beyond Christchurch

 At the Tasman Glacier some 200 km from the epicentre, around 30 million tonnes (33 million ST) of ice tumbled off the glacier into Tasman Lake, hitting tour boats with tsunami waves 3.5 m high.

 KiwiRail reported that the TranzAlpine service was terminating at Greymouth and the TranzCoastal terminating at Picton.
 The TranzAlpine was cancelled until 4 March, to allow for personnel resources to be transferred to repairing track and related infrastructure, and moving essential freight into Christchurch, while the TranzCoastal was cancelled until mid-August.
-KiwiRail also delayed 14 March departure of its Interislander ferry to Singapore for a 30 m extension and refit prior to the 2011 Rugby World Cup.
+KiwiRail also delayed 14 March departure of its Interislander ferry Aratere to Singapore for a 30 m extension and refit prior to the 2011 Rugby World Cup.
 With extra passenger and freight movements over Cook Strait following the earthquake, the company would have been unable to cope with just two ships operating on a reduced schedule so soon after the earthquake, so pushed back the departure to the end of April.

 The earthquake combined with the urgency created by the unseasonably early break-up of sea ice on the Ross Ice Shelf caused logistical problems with the return of Antarctic summer season research operations from Scott Base and McMurdo Station in Antarctica to Christchurch.

 Casualties

-185 people from more than 20 countries died in the earthquake.
+The earthquake killed 185 people, from more than 20 countries.
 Over half of the deaths occurred in the six-storey Canterbury Television (CTV) Building, which collapsed and caught fire in the earthquake.
 A state of local emergency was initially declared by the Mayor of Christchurch, which was superseded when the government declared a state of national emergency, which stayed in force until 30 April 2011.

 Of the 185 victims, 115 people died in the CTV Building alone, while another 18 died in the collapse of the PGC Building, and eight were killed when masonry fell on Red Bus number 702 in Colombo Street.
 In each of these cases the buildings that collapsed were known to have been appreciably damaged in the September 2010 earthquake but the local authority had permitted the building to be re-occupied (CTV and PGC buildings) or protective barriers adjacent to them moved closer to areas at risk of falling debris (Colombo Street).
 An additional 28 people were killed in various places across the city centre, and twelve were killed in suburban Christchurch.
 Due to the injuries sustained some bodies remained unidentified.
 Between 6,600 and 6,800 people were treated for minor injuries, and Christchurch Hospital alone treated 220 major trauma cases connected to the quake.

 Rescue efforts continued for over a week, then shifted into recovery mode.
 The last survivor was pulled from the rubble the day after the quake.